 As Jill, she will pass out and fall to the ground, with Barry arriving soon after who will take her to the first floor save room.
 This is all done instantaneously amidst a black screen, however, and Jill will wake up to find Barry gone.
 As Chris, he too will pass out just as he leaves the area and will be greeted by Rebecca Chambers.
 However in this occurrence, the player takes control of Rebecca and must collect the serum from the first floor medicinal save room for Chris within 7 minutes, otherwise he will die and the game will be over.
 Fighting Yawn can be tricky because of its size and its stamina; it will generally require around 10 shotgun shots or 4-5 grenade launcher rounds on the Normal difficulty to force it to flee.

 Also to note is during Jill's playthrough, and if the player manages to save Richard Aiken from his poison infection, once the player goes to fight Yawn Richard will join soon after equipped with his custom Assault Shotgun.
 From there he will assist the player if they choose to attack Yawn; after so much damage, Yawn will recede away, but will strike again once Jill and Richard lower their guard and will swallow Richard whole.
 If the player instead chooses to ignore Yawn and collect the crest and leave, Richard will scream after no doubt suffering the same fate.
-In either case, his Assault Shotgun may now be collected in the attic by the player to use.
+If players fight alongside Richard until his inevitable death, they will then be able to collect his assault shotgun - the cutscene of Richard pushing Jill out of the way depicts him dropping his shotgun at the last second.
+However should players abandon Richard, then the shotgun is presumably gobbled up by Yawn alongside Richard and cannot be collected

 Yawn Part II